 if you choose to be real boy alfie, i will be here for you and i will fight alongside you through your struggles. i don't expect perfection, i just need to see that you are truly willing to try and be brave and acting with integrity. this option will not be easy to choose, and i fully anticipate that you will make mistakes. but when you try to act with integrity, you will always be safe with me and you will eventually be safe from your dad. i am the antithesis of your dad. i'm not asking you to change your whole life in one day, and i recognise that you are still currently tethered to your dad, and i know how to account for that.

-i will detail my process below, but essentially i can help you heal using acceptance and commitment therapy (ACT) by tailoring to exactly who you are. i am not a licensed psychologist, but i am a psychology degree holder and i have studied and experienced ACT myself and i won't charge the boy that i love. this process will take years and requires full honesty, and you have to be willing to be brave. when we do this, it also helps to make the love between us feel less scary and discover why you feel a need to run away from that feeling.
+i will detail my process below, but essentially i can help you heal using acceptance and commitment therapy (ACT) by tailoring it to exactly who you are. i am not a licensed psychologist, but i am a psychology degree holder and i have studied and experienced ACT myself and i won't charge the boy that i love. this process will take years and requires full honesty, and you have to be willing to be brave. when we do this, it also helps to make the love between us feel less scary and discover why you feel a need to run away from that feeling.

 the process of choosing real boy alfie that i will bring you through: